 Savor the Goods: Local Cuisine, Ethnic Flair

-Panhandle PBS and West Texas Chefs Table again will join forces to showcase the region's culinary masters in one-of-a-kind dining experiences!
+Panhandle PBS and West Texas Chefs Table joined forces again in 2019 to showcase the region's culinary masters in one-of-a-kind dining experiences!

-This season, local chefs will focus their talents on ethnic ingredients.
+During the season, local chefs focused their talents on ethnic ingredients.
 You’ll definitely want a seat at their tables.

 Savor the Goods News